Nitrogen Cycle in A Fish Tank

 Always bear in mind that once kickstarted, the nitrogen cycle runs consistently throughout your fish tank.
 Regardless of your preferred cycling method, it would be best you understood; no trick method can instantly establish fully-functional bacterial colonies.

 You need to have a good plan and invest time in it.
 Check your water chemistry often until you have a stabilized and fully-cycled system.
-We recommend that you incorporate a testing kit as part of your wholesome maintenance routine.
+I recommend that you incorporate a testing kit as part of your wholesome maintenance routine.